gryf/tabbedalt/README.rst

   some text and press ``RETURN`` for accept or ``ESC`` for cancel.
 * Added ability to configure own shortcuts using standard ``keysym`` urxvt option.
 See below for examples.
+* Autohide tab when there is only one tab at the moment.

 Installation
 ------------